-Thank you to everyone who has been a part of our work by praying, serving, giving, and advocating.
+Thank you to everyone who is a part of our work by praying, serving, giving, and advocating.

 Columbia-Willamette Women of Vision supports three World Vision projects in places where life is especially difficult for girls and boys.
 Click on each link below to read more about this transformational work.

 Many children in Bangladesh toil as laborers under conditions that threaten their health and safety.
 Some children are forced to beg or to pick through trash, some work peeling shrimp in dark depots or carrying heavy loads at the port.
 They are often sexually exploited.
 Nearly 1.7 million children ages 5 to 17 in Bangladesh are engaged in illegal child labor.

 World Vision’s Child Protection Project in Bangladesh aims to remove children from exploitative and hazardous work and keep those at risk from engaging in such work.
 One of our key objectives is to increase access to education for children who are vulnerable to or already engaged in labor.